Photography is inherently fragmentary,

 and I find I base my faith on perfect moments.

-In 2001, Robert Adams published Bodhisattva, an artist's book of thirteen images of a Buddhist prayer statue from the second or third century CE.
-The sculpture, depicting a bodhisattva, or “wisdom being,” was from the Gandhara region of eastern Afghanistan, where Buddhism mixed with Hellenistic culture as the farthest point of Alexander's exploits in Asia.
-Stylistically, there are influences of both Chinese and Greek art in the figure's tranquil countenance and ringlet hair, which Adams observed in a series of intimate close-ups.
-It seems appropriate to call the resulting photos portraits as much as studies; Adams clearly presents the deity not merely as an artwork to be admired, but as an entity with a life force of its own.
+In 2001, Robert Adams published Bodhisattva, an artist's book containing thirteen images of a Buddhist prayer statue from the second or third century CE.
+The sculpture, depicting a “wisdom being” or bodhisattava, was from the Gandhara region of eastern Afghanistan, the farthest point Alexander the Great penetrated into Asia.
+There are Chinese and Hellenistic influences in the figure's tranquil countenance and ringlet hair, which Adams photographed in a series of intimate close-ups.
+It seems appropriate to call the results portraits as much as studies; Adams clearly regards the deity not merely as an artwork to be observed, but as an entity with a distinct life force.

 In Adams’s book, each photograph floats in the center of the right-hand page, opposite a blank white leaf.
-The eye instinctively reads the spread as a single entity, left to right, and this whiteness affects the experience of the pictures.
-The blankness is not blank at all; it is, indeed, the atmosphere of the bodhisattva, part silence, part radiance.
-The thin book takes only minutes to page through, but like any good epiphany, multiplies its impact long afterward.
+The eye reads the spread as a single entity, left to right, and the whiteness affects each image's tranquil presence.
+The blankness is not blank at all; it is, indeed, an atmosphere the bodhisattva inhabits, part silence, part radiance.
+The thin book takes only minutes to page through, but like any proper revelation, multiplies its meaning over time.
 Bohdisattva is the slightest and most obscure of the more than thirty monographs Adams has produced since 1970, an outlier and an anomaly, and yet it reveals an underlying spiritual agenda to his work that goes largely uncommented on.

-The subject of spirituality has never been foremost in discussions of Robert Adams, who is widely considered among the most influential landscape photographers of the late twentieth century.
-He is best known for his stark black-and-white images of housing construction and suburban sprawl in the American West, photographs that Ken Johnson aptly described in the New York Times as “dispassionately objective, as if made by an insurance adjuster.”
-The aggressive detachment of Adams’s documentary-style images was startling and subversive when he emerged in the mid-1970s as one of a group of upstarts who revolutionized American landscape photography.
-In those days, Robert Adams seemed a kind of anti-Ansel Adams (no relation), the widely popular photographer of Yellowstone and Yosemite National Parks.
-Where the older Adams portrayed the Western wilderness as a sacred, pristine paradise, his younger namesake exposed the destruction of the West’s open spaces by rapacious and unregulated exploitation.
+The subject of spirituality has never been foremost in the critical literature about Adams, widely considered among the most influential landscape photographers of the late twentieth century.
+He is best known for his stark black-and-white images of housing tracts and suburban sprawl in the American West, photographs that Ken Johnson described in the New York Times as “dispassionately objective, as if made by an insurance adjuster.”
+The aggressive detachment of Adams’s aesthetic was startling and subversive when he emerged in the mid-1970s as one of a group of anti-Romantics who revolutionized our view of the American landscape.
+Robert Adams was a kind of anti-Ansel Adams, the widely popular photographer of Yellowstone and Yosemite National Parks.
+Where the older Adams (the two men are not related) portrayed the Western wilderness as an heroic paradise, his younger namesake exposed the destruction of the West’s open spaces by rapacious, unregulated development.

-New Topographics was part of a movement in the 1960s and '70s that transformed photography’s conception of itself—and eventually changed how we all think of the medium, right up to our iPhone apps.
-The Big Bang moment of the new ethos was the 1959 American publication of Robert Frank's The Americans, the book that did for photography what Leaves of Grass did for American poetry: opened a door where there had seemed a solid wall.
-The Americans disregarded photography’s assumptions about narrative and composition, borrowed largely from traditional genre painting, and flouted its notions of craft.
-The Swiss-born artist’s grainy, seemingly off-handed black-and-white images of juke joints and drive-in theaters, elevator girls and empty roads, made on a driving trip across the USA, possessed a mordant melancholy that distilled his view of American alienation, aggression, and spiritual debasement.
+New Topographics was part of a movement in the 1960s and '70s that transformed photography’s conception of itself—and eventually changed how we all think of the medium, right up to our iPhones.
+The Big Bang moment of the new ethos was the 1959 publication of Robert Frank's The Americans, the book that did for photography what Leaves of Grass did for American poetry, finding a door in what had seemed a solid wall.
+The Americans disregarded photography’s assumptions of narrative and composition, borrowed from traditional genre painting, and flouted notions of craft.
+The Swiss-born artist’s blurred, grainy, seemingly off-handed images of juke joints and drive-in theaters, elevator girls and open roads, possessed a mordant melancholy and distilled vision of American aggression, alienation, and spiritual debasement.

 Frank’s anarchy made the old guard howl, but younger artists, more tuned to modernism and rock 'n' roll than American exceptionalism, quickly took up the cause.
 The work of serious photographic artists became increasingly deadpan, random, brooding, aloof, sardonic, irreverent, and anti-sentimental.